 The implementation of the Internet of Things, combined with the data generated by visitors, can help museum managers identify areas that need improvement, such as previously unknown barriers to visitor flow.
 Data collected from IoT devices can provide managers with walking traffic maps to analyze speed patterns and identify bottlenecks.

 Look at seven IoT solutions that smart museums and galleries are using:

 1. Artifact Preservation

-Historical artifacts are tend to be sensitive to small fluctuations in temperature, humidity, and light.
+Historical artifacts tend to be sensitive to small fluctuations in temperature, humidity, and light.
 Prolonged exposure to heat, humidity, fluorescent lights and sunlight can cause a variety of problems such as warping, decay, shrinkage, and fading.
 Before IoT sensors, monitoring environmental conditions was a laborious task.
 Museum officials have no clear recourse to improve control systems and make timely adjustments, leaving these priceless artifacts at risk of damage.

-Museum technology are now able to collect and analyze critical environmental data such as humidity, lighting, and temperature in real time by integrating IoT temperature and humidity sensors into display and storage architectures.
+Museum technology is now able to collect and analyze critical environmental data such as humidity, lighting, and temperature in real time by integrating IoT temperature and humidity sensors into display and storage architectures.
 Using this data, staff can precisely adjust the humidity, temperature and lighting of exhibits, thus reducing the frequency of restoration projects and protecting precious cultural relics.

 2. Leak Detection